esp-rs/espup/README.md

 Tool for installing and maintaining ESP Rust toolchain.
 > **Warning**
 >
 >  This crate is still in early development (See [Known Issues section](#known-issues)).
-Use at your own risk and, please report any issues that you find!
+Use at your own risk and, please, report any issues that you find!

 ## Requirements
 ### Windows